FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/modern-guide-to-oauth.md

 }
 ```

 At this point, the application backend has redirected the browser to the user's ToDo list.
-It has also sent the access token, ID token, and refresh tokens back to the browser as cookies.
+It has also sent the access token, Id token, and refresh tokens back to the browser as cookies.
 The browser will now send these cookies to the backend each time it makes a request.
 These requests could be for JSON APIs or standard HTTP requests (i.e. `GET` or `POST`).
 The beauty of this solution is that our application knows the user is logged in because these cookies exist.
 We don't have to manage them at all since the browser does it all for us.

 The `id_token` is treated less securely than the `access_token` and `refresh_token` for a reason.
 The `id_token` should never be used to access protected resources; it is simply a way for the application to obtain read-only information about the user.
 If, for example, you want your SPA to update the user interface to greet the user by name, the `id_token` is available.